TomHarrop/asw-gbs-genome-paper/md/discussion.md

 Previous reports using randomly amplified polymorphic DNA (RAPD) markers and *cytochrome C oxidase subunit I* (*COI*) sequencing suggested a high degree of genetic similarity and identified a single *COI* haplotype in New Zealand populations [@williamsGeographicalOriginIntroduced1994; @vinkPCRGutAnalysis2013].
 In contrast, our results from a genome-wide genotype-by-sequencing (GBS) approach reveal a high level of genetic diversity within and between populations.
 We suggest that this standing variation provides an evolutionary advantage to ASW populations in comparison to their biocontrol agent, which we expect to be exacerbated by asexual reproduction in *M. hyperodae* (e.g. [@casanovasAsymmetryReproductionStrategies2018]).
-This indicates that genetic variation in both host and target need to be monitored with high-resolution genotyping to maintain success of biological control.
+This indicates that genetic variation in both host and biocontrol agent need to be monitored with high-resolution genotyping to maintain success of biological control.

 ASW was thought to have arrived in New Zealand in the early 20^th^ century, probably via trade in pasture seeds or hay used for feed during stock transit [@brookingSilencesGrassRetrieving2007].
 The earlier reports of low genetic diversity, based on traditional molecular markers [@williamsGeographicalOriginIntroduced1994; @vinkPCRGutAnalysis2013],  suggested a limited incursion followed by dispersal and expansion.